Your #1 resource to stay updated on bridge improvement projects to support Greater Reading.

 |The Buttonwood Street Bridge is Closed

-The contractor will be working 6 days per week and two shift per day to stay on schedule.
+The contractor will be working 6 days per week and two shifts per day to stay on schedule.
 Please refer to the detour information.
 During the entire closure and construction period, left turns from Penn Avenue onto 3rd and 4th Avenues in West Reading will be prohibited to accommodate two thru lanes into West Reading.

 Buttonwood Bridge Schedule of Work to Completion